The Man From UNCLE

 Somehow, HPD knows you're here.
 And so do our feathered friends."

-the string of lanai stretching across to the center of the hotel.
-Three wings
+studied the string of lanai stretching across to the center of the hotel.
+Three

-extended from a central core where glass elevators encased in blue lights ran
+wings extended from a central core where glass elevators encased in blue lights

 "You've got to get out, Napoleon!"